What Is Boredom?

 One more key element of boredom is control.
 Boredom often occurs when you have little control over your situation.
 Waiting rooms, lectures, and airline gates are all places where you have little control over your situation.
 Normally, we react to unpleasant situations by changing the situation.
 If you don’t like a book you are reading, for example, you close it and do something else.
 Boredom happens when you are unable to change the situation.

 What can you do about boredom?
 Obviously, there are times when you are stuck.
 If you are listening to a lecture that you cannot leave, then you just need to find a way to get through it.
 When you have some control, though, use your understanding of boredom to help you out.
 If you can, try to do a meditation exercise to lower your arousal level.
-If you can lower your arousal, it will help you to feel less bored.
 Also, keep some music handy.
 Music you enjoy can crowd out distractions in the environment.
 It can also influence your mood in positive ways to counteract the pain of being bored.